 Before I dive into this review, there is one thing I believe we need to take a minute to think about, and this factor is the only background information I’ll take up your time with providing.

-As most of us know, the famous manga Bleach had been on a serious level of decline in the Jump rankings for the last few years.
+of us know, the famous manga Bleach had been on a serious level of decline in the Jump rankings for the last few years.
 Due to this, creator Tite Kubo was forced to wrap up the final fight and conclusion of the series in only three or four chapters.

 What resulted from this was a cringeworthy final battle, and an ending that left out a lot of closure.
 Oh and of course a tonne of pissed off Bleach fans.